Land-Use Applications

 Critical Areas Permitted Use Required for permitted alterations to Fish and Wildlife Habitat Conservation areas.
 This considers the size of the lot, the type of use or structure proposed, and the ability to reduce or mitigate for impacts to the critical area.

-Form for Comprehensive Plan or Development Regulation amendment requests.
+Comprehensive Plan/ Form for Comprehensive Plan or Development Regulation amendment requests.
 Must be submitted by July 31st to be considered for the next year's Docket or Work Plan.

 JPA Amendment Supplemental Additional form needed if the request is to revise a Joint Planning Area